 What’s the Average Cost of Living in Oregon?

 Oregon may be one of the most beautiful states in the union, but unfortunately, it’s not one of the cheapest.
-Per MERIC’s third-quarter 2021 cost of living index , Oregon is 46th.
-Only Massachusetts, California, New York, Hawaii, and Washington, D.C., are more expensive.
+Per MERIC’s 2022 cost of living index , Oregon is 45th.
+Only Massachusetts, California, New York, Hawaii, Maryland, Alaska, and Washington, D.C., are more expensive.